top of page

 Blockchain

-Blockchain ensures that device data remains tamper-proof.
-It creates a secure, immutable record of every action taken on or by a device.
+Blockchain keeps device data tamper-proof.
+It creates a secure, unchangeable record of every action taken on or by a device.

 Edge Computing

-Edge computing brings data processing closer to the device itself, reducing the chances of data being intercepted during transmission.
+Edge computing processes data near the device, which reduces the risk of data being intercepted during transmission.

 How Can Businesses Enhance the Security of IoT?